Bluffton, Georgia: The Battle of Albany

-The DCC began building up their militia, each segment lead by a Creek and a township General.
+The DCC began building up their militia, each segment led by a Creek and a township General.
 The military council, headed jointly by Jones and Bailey, began considering an assault on Sasser, but before they could come to agreement, Jones' and Whitfield's worst nightmare came true.
 On January 10, 1797, the DCC's declaration reached the Governor's desk; the next day a force of approximately 500 men marched on Albany.
 The DCC force headed by general Onetiwa, again, met them at the Blenheim bridge.
 A small force of 250 mostly Creek warriors poured arrow fire on the soldiers from range, while a contingent of rifle men prevented the Georgian force from crossing the river.
 In only thirty minutes the Georgia lines broke; they retreated having suffered 75 casualties vs only one for the Creek.

 Despite the apparently dominant victory, all was not well for the DCC.
 The officials back in Bluffton were entirely unprepared for full-scale battle with the state; they had been waiting for British aid that had not arrived yet.
 Additionally, full scale legislative deadlock had set in Bluffton between those who favored full-scale war and those who didn't.
 Unable to organize their militia, Bailey sent a letter (it is questionable whether or not at the behest of the military council) to Menewa's forces stationed at Leary and Shellman to reinforce Onetiwa at Albany.

 On January 18, a beleaguered force of 600 men awoke to news of 1000 Georgian militia men marching on Albany again.
 Onetiwa organized his archers, while Menewa rallied his men to formation.
 Menewa had been instructed to retreat from the city at sign of battle; he was to meet the Georgians outside the city, while Onetiwa held the city.
 Even as war seemed imminent Jones and Whitfield still aimed to preserve public opinion of the DCC.

 Georgia's army led by general John R. Higgins was prepared for Onetiwa defense this time; he spread out his forces and overwhelmed the minuscule contingents of Menewa's forces stationed to protect each entrance.
 But, before Higgins’ forces could overwhelm the city, the remainder of Menewa's army attacked the Georgians from behind, drawing them away from the city.
 As the Georgians chased Menewa towards Leary, Onetiwa's archers escaped the city and returned to Bluffton.
 At the end of the day, when Higgins returned with his force they found the city silent save for the townsfolk.

 Despite apparent defeat the DCC's smaller force had managed to inflict another 100 casualties on the Georgians while only losing 20.
 The two sides were set for a long battle.